 Lake View - Brownville is a very small town located in the state of Maine.
-With a population of 1,332 people and just one neighborhood, Lake View - Brownville is the 245th largest community in Maine.
-Much of the housing stock in Lake View - Brownville was built prior to World War II, making it one of the older and more historic towns in the country.
+With a population of 1,331 people and just one neighborhood, Lake View - Brownville is the 245th largest community in Maine.
+Lake View - Brownville has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.

-When you are in Lake View - Brownville, you'll notice that it is more blue-collar than most other communities in America.
-47.54% of Lake View - Brownville’s employed work in blue-collar jobs, while America averages only 27.7% that do.
-Overall, Lake View - Brownville is a town of construction workers and builders, sales and office workers, and service providers.
-There are especially a lot of people living in Lake View - Brownville who work in office and administrative support (14.06%), food service (9.15%), and sales jobs (4.91%).
+Lake View - Brownville is a blue-collar town, with 46.70% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Overall, Lake View - Brownville is a town of sales and office workers, construction workers and builders, and transportation and shipping workers.
+There are especially a lot of people living in Lake View - Brownville who work in office and administrative support (17.60%), food service (7.34%), and sales jobs (6.60%).

 Residents will find that the town is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Lake View - Brownville is worth considering.